sveltejs/kit/.changeset/famous-llamas-play.md

 ---
-'@sveltejs/adapter-netlify': minor
+'@sveltejs/adapter-netlify': patch
 ---

-Preserve functions-internal folder so that auto-generated functions are not removed when ntl build is run
+fix: preserve functions-internal folder so that auto-generated functions are not removed when ntl build is run